Pros and Cons, Cost, and Side Effects to Neurofeedback

 There are numerous positive aspects to neurofeedback.

 First and foremost, neurofeedback is non-invasive and completely safe.
-There is no shock or penetration of skin.
+There is no shock or penetration of the skin.

 Neurofeedback has an extensive amount of research supporting its efficacy with a variety of conditions and disorders, making it potentially worthwhile for the significant and long-term maintained benefits of the treatment.

-In addition, in many cases neurofeedback has been found to be just as effective as medication; suggesting an alternative form of treatment for those who wish to wane off psychopharmacological treatment.
+In addition, in many cases, neurofeedback has been found to be just as effective as medication; suggesting an alternative form of treatment for those who wish to wane off psychopharmacological treatment.